zactonicsai/datadevops/nifibo.md

 The most important idea in this whole guide is the **6-box decomposition**.
 NiFi, shell, Python, Lambda, and Ansible are all just different clothing on the same six boxes: *trigger, source, transform, route, sink, guardrails.*

 Once you can look at a canvas and say out loud, in six plain sentences, what it does — the tool you use to rebuild it stops being scary.
 It is just a choice.

+The second most important idea is about **cost shape**.
+NiFi's bill is set by wall-clock time; a serverless bill is set by work actually done.
+For a flow that runs ten minutes a night, those two numbers differ by about a hundred times.
+You do not always have to leave NiFi to fix that — right-sizing, scheduled start/stop, and NiFi Stateless all move you toward on-demand while keeping the canvas your team already knows.

+Start at Rung 1 this week.
+Measure, then climb only as far as the savings justify.